VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Experimental Results

 \subsection{Experimental Setup and Baselines}

-We evaluate our model on the LIBERO~\citep{liu2023libero} and SimplerEnv~\citep{li24simpler} simulation benchmarks, which comprise a diverse set of robotic manipulation tasks in simulated environments.
-All simulated evaluations were conducted on NVIDIA RTX A6000 and H100 GPUs.
-We fine-tune on OpenVLA model using AdamW with a learning rate of $1 \times 10^{-4}$.
-Fine-tuning employs Low-Rank Adaptation (LoRA)~\citep{hu2022lora} with rank $r=32$ and $\alpha=16$.
-See Appendix \ref{sec:hyperparameter} for more details.

-\paragraph{Training Details for LIBERO.} For LIBERO, we train on A6000 GPUs with a global batch size of 40.
-By default, the model is finetuned to output one token $\texttt{<ACT>}$ with a chunk size of 8.
-For an action chunk size of 16, we predict two $\texttt{<ACT>}$ tokens, and each token decodes 8 actions.
+We evaluate our model on the LIBERO~\cite{liu2023libero} and SimplerEnv~\cite{li24simpler} simulation benchmarks, which comprise a diverse set of robotic manipulation tasks in simulated environments.
+We fine-tune on OpenVLA using AdamW with a learning rate of $1 \times 10^{-4}$ and LoRA~\cite{hu2022lora} with rank $r=32$ and $\alpha=16$.
+The action chunk size $N$ and ensemble horizon $K+1$ (including the current prediction) are both set to 8.
+For LIBERO, we train on 2 H100 GPUs with a global batch size of 40.
+For SimplerEnv, we train on 4 H100 GPUs with a global batch size of 80, using the same datasets as \cite{qu2025spatialvla}, with 60K steps on BridgeDataV2~\cite{walke2023bridgedata} for \textbf{WidowX robot} and 70K steps on Fractal for \textbf{Google robot}.

-\paragraph{Training Details for SimplerEnv.} For \textbf{WidowX robot} simulations in the SimplerEnv, we fine-tune with 162K trajectories on the BridgeDataV2 dataset~\cite{walke2023bridgedata}, using a global batch size of 96 for 70K steps on NVIDIA H100 GPUs.
-The action chunk size $N$ and ensemble horizon $K+1$ (including the current prediction) are both set to 5, consistent with the OpenVLA-OFT configuration.
-For \textbf{Google robot} simulations in the SimplerEnv, we fine-tune with 200K trajectories on Fractal dataset~\cite{brohan2022rt}, using a global batch size of 144 for 70K steps on NVIDIA H100 GPUs.
-The action chunk size $N$ and ensemble horizon $K+1$ are both set to 4, consistent with SpatialVLA~\citep{qu2025spatialvla}.